 The downside is the Austin extension.
 If the Steelers re-sign Austin on a three-year deal for less than $5M per year, Bernard is the WR4 instead of the WR3.
 The probability is 15%.

-The other risk is Howard.
-If the 2025 sample is a fluke and Howard regresses to QB30 in 2026, the Steelers draft a quarterback in 2027 and the QB-WR chemistry resets.
+The other risk is the QB transition.
+Rodgers at 42 is a one-year solution.
+If Howard or Allar struggles when they get the job in 2027 or 2028, Pittsburgh drafts another quarterback and Bernard's QB-WR chemistry resets.
 That is a one-year setback, not a permanent one.

 The pick